SPARC-X/SPARC-X-API/doc/contribution_guideline.md

 ### Adding examples

 All examples are listed in `examples/` directory.
-Please add examples that are important for demonstrating the functionalities of `sparc-dft-api` while the calculations can be finished using moderate computating power (e.g. a few minutes with 4 CPU cores).
+Please add examples that are important for demonstrating the functionalities of `SPARC-X-API` while the calculations can be finished using moderate computating power (e.g. a few minutes with 4 CPU cores).

 The examples can have the name in the format `ex[Number]-[purpose].py`.